NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 ### V2 Calendar Picker Traverse Back

 This is called to "go back" in the V2 calendar picker.
-It expands the scope of avaialbe years to select which makes traversing this calendar quicker if we need to select a date manyh years in the future or past.
+It expands the scope of available years to select which makes traversing this calendar quicker if we need to select a date many years in the future or past.

 #### Required Arguments